NativeScript/docs-v8/introduction.md

 }
 ```

-**app.ios.scss** file in the app template's root folder should import the app variables, the NativeScript core theme main ruleset, and the common styles; also place any styling rules to be applied only on iOS here:
+The **app.ios.scss** file in the app template's root folder should import the app variables, the NativeScript core theme main ruleset, and the common styles; also place any styling rules to be applied only on iOS here:

 ```CSS
 /* Import app variables */